About the Apartment Association of Greater Augusta

 - If the pop-up box does not show up, simply enter your contact information on the following page.
 The required fields are First Name, Last Name, Email, and Parent Member.
 Parent member is the name of the Company you work for.

 Q. I've requested a password reset, but I'm not receiving an email.
 Can you assist?

 First, have you created your account on the new website?
-The old website's login credentials do not work on the new site.
 If your account hasn't been created, it doesn't know what password to reset, so it can't send an email.
 You might need to "Create an Account" instead.
 Second, are you using the correct username?
 We suggest using an individual email just in case your work email changes, since your profile stays with you, no matter where you work.
 With that in mind, did you